JonahDW/MeerKAT-widebeam/README.md

   -T, --trim            Trim image outside valid region (set by --threshold)
                         to reduce size.
   --model_images MODEL_IMAGES [MODEL_IMAGES ...]
-                        If using plumber or holo model, specify files with PB images to to fit wideband primary beam.
+                        Specify files with PB images to to fit wideband primary beam.
+Corresponding frequencies must be given with the freqs parameter.
   --freqs FREQS [FREQS ...]
-                        If using katbeam, which frequencies (in MHz) to use to generate the primary beam.
+                        Frequencies (in MHz) to use to generate the primary beam (katbeam) or frequencies corresponding to input model images (images).
 If using Taylor terms, the number of frequencies should be equal or greater than the number of Taylor terms.
 For the most accurate results should resemble the frequency structure of the